duncanobrien/open-datasets/O'Brien_et_al_2020_JEMBE/README.md

 # Introduction

 Data from O’Brien, D.A., Taylor, M.L., Masonjones, H.D., Boersch-Supan, P.H., O’Shea, O.R., 2020.
-Drivers of octopus abundance and density in an anchialine lake: A 30 year T comparison.
+Drivers of octopus abundance and density in an anchialine lake: A 30 year comparison.
 Journal of Experimental Marine Biology.
 528:151377. doi:10.1016/j.jembe.2020.151377.
 This raw data provides the input for the generalised linear models predicting octopus counts across the Sweetings Pond ecosystem and yearly densities, as well as the qualitative assessment of benthic diversity.

 ## Funding